chelahmy/harubi/docs/toll.md

 Toll
 ====
 A toll is a process run after a controller was invoked.
-It can alter or replace the controller results.
+It runs across controllers.
+It can alter or replace a controller results.
 It can do about any other things.

-All toll functions must be injected prior to calling any routing function ([beat()](beat.md) or [blow()](blow.md)).
+All toll functions must be injected prior to calling any routing function [beat()](beat.md) or [blow()](blow.md).
 A toll function is injected using toll() function.

 ## toll()
 ```php